acheddir/acheddir.github.io/_posts/2024-05-19-swagger-is-being-removed-from-net-9.md

 ## Goodbye Swagger UI

-The fact that OpenAPI support becomes a first-class citizen in ASP.NET Core, doesn't mean we'll be having all the Swagger tools that were provided by 3<sup>rd</sup> party libraries and allowed interacting with Open API documents like the Swagger UI, client and server generation tools, etc...
+The fact that OpenAPI support becomes a first-class citizen in ASP.NET Core, doesn't mean we'll be having all the Swagger tools that were provided by 3<sup>rd</sup> party libraries and allowed interacting with Open API documents, like the Swagger UI, client and server generation tools, etc...

 Unfortunately the Swagger aspect is being removed with the release of .NET 9, and developers will have to rely on other libraries or custom development to bring back a UI to test and interact with an ASP.NET Core web API.